 There may be times however when you need to clean the glass.
 To do this, use a soft cloth and a non-abrasive glass cleaner.
 Only ever clean the glass when the wood heater is cold.
-For best results select from Scandia's range of glass cleaning products.
 When loading fuel into the wood heater, always make sure it is not protruding out through the door opening, as this may break the glass when you close the door.
 This is especially relevant when loading logs.
 Always close the door gently.